karltayeb/gibss/README.md

 ## Minimal example

-Here's a very minimal example to get you started:
+Here's a very minimal example to get you started.
+It fits a logistic SuSiE model to the data (X, y) with L = 5 single effects:

 ```python
 from gibss.logistic1d import fit_logistic1d_susie